ankitkr437/User-management-node-js-api/README.md

 eg:- --
 https://user-registration-nodejs.herokuapp.com/api/user/ankitar--

---here ankitar is one of the username--
+here ankitar is one of the username

 ### route for deleting an user(delete method)--